 We believe that our technology has the potential to impact people's lives.
-That's why we're thrilled to present our new FDA-approved offerings that utilize this proprietary technology.
+That's why we're thrilled to present our offerings that utilize this proprietary technology.

 INDICATION AND IMPORTANT SAFETY INFORMATION

 GVOKE is indicated for the treatment of severe hypoglycemia in adult and pediatric patients with diabetes ages 2 years and above.

 IMPORTANT SAFETY INFORMATION

 GVOKE is contraindicated in patients with pheochromocytoma because of the risk of substantial increase in blood pressure, insulinoma because of the risk of hypoglycemia, and known hypersensitivity to glucagon or to any of the excipients in GVOKE.
 Allergic reactions have been reported with glucagon and include anaphylactic shock with breathing difficulties and hypotension.

 GVOKE is contraindicated in patients with pheochromocytoma because glucagon may stimulate the release of catecholamines from the tumor.
 If the patient develops a dramatic increase in blood pressure and a previously undiagnosed pheochromocytoma is suspected, 5 to 10 mg of phentolamine mesylate, administered intravenously, has been shown to be effective in lowering blood pressure.

 In patients with insulinoma, administration of glucagon may produce an initial increase in blood glucose; however, GVOKE administration may directly or indirectly (through an initial rise in blood glucose) stimulate exaggerated insulin release from an insulinoma and cause hypoglycemia.
 GVOKE is contraindicated in patients with insulinoma.
 If a patient develops symptoms of hypoglycemia after a dose of GVOKE, give glucose orally or intravenously.